scottmuc/presentations/git/README.markdown

 Do a `git log` and they should say "git is great".
 Point out that this is because git log starts at HEAD not at MASTER

+### Checkout To Safety

-5. Checkout the MASTER brnach.
+Checkout the MASTER branch.
 This should make HEAD point back to the master branch.

     git checkout master